Urgh! A Music War: Subsequent distribution

 Urgh!
-A Music War was briefly released to theatres by Filmways Pictures, but acquired a cult following in the United States in the 1980s due to its frequent showings on the USA Network.
+A Music War was briefly released to theatres by Filmways Pictures through the summer of 1982, but acquired a cult following in the United States later in the 1980s due to its frequent showings on the USA Network.
 It aired on VH1 Classic on 30 October 2006 as part of its Rock and Roll Picture series.
 The film has been released on videocassette, CED, LaserDisc, and DVD.

-The film rights are owned by both its original producer, Miles Copeland III (founder of IRS Records), and Warner Bros.
-Pictures (successor-in-interest to production company Lorimar).
-However, the rights to distribute the film on electronic media have been, until recently, mired in contractual disputes.
-A popular theory was that the rights were "lost" as a result of the collapse of the failed CED or SelectaVision videodisc format – to promote the adoption of the format, RCA reportedly purchased exclusive rights to Urgh! such that it could not appear on any other media without re-negotiation.
-When Thomson Electronics acquired RCA, SelectaVision was a dead issue for them.
-Exhibition rights were retained by Copeland, and Urgh! has been shown on TV numerous times, including recent airings on VH1 and various cable-only channels.

 Portions of Urgh! appear elsewhere in film and video: The Klaus Nomi clip "Total Eclipse" appears in the 2004 documentary The Nomi Song, and details of its filming are discussed.
 The 1982 documentary The Police: Around the World was also filmed by Derek Burbidge and features footage used in Urgh! as well as other footage filmed at the same concert.
 Joan Jett's "Bad Reputation" footage was used in the 2003 Blackheart Records DVD release of "Real Wild Child" Video Anthology.
 "Bad Reputation" (Audio only) was also issued on Blackheart Records 2006's Reissue of "Flashback".

 In addition to recent cable showings, some remaining intact prints of the movie have toured the US in recent years (one tour sponsored by the humor periodical The Onion), and video showings in clubs and film houses have sparked a resurgence of interest in the film, which resulted in a DVD release by Warner Bros. as part of its "Warner Archive" series of DVD issues of their lesser-known titles from the WB vaults.
 It is now available via the WB website.

 Official DVD release

 In August 2009, Warner Archive released an official DVD-R of the movie, which is burned on a made-to-order basis.
-As noted on the Warner Archive Website, the movie has not been remastered or restored, but is presented in a 1.85:1 aspect ratio widescreen format.
+As noted on the Warner Archive website, the movie has not been remastered or restored, but is presented in a 1.85:1 aspect ratio widescreen format.
 There is a trailer included, which is the only feature other than the film itself.
 There are no chapter indexes for the individual tracks, but rather 10-minute chapters.
 Splodgenessabounds' performance of "Two Little Boys" is omitted from the DVD, with the other original performances remaining.
 The DVD is for US distribution only.